BowMac sign: Controversy

-The arguments against are that it is ugly and clashes with the multicoloured logo of Toys "R" Us; that it looks ridiculous; that it stands out in the conservative landscape of West Broadway.
+Detractors say that it is ugly and clashes with the multicoloured logo of Toys "R" Us; that it looks ridiculous; that it stands out in the conservative landscape of West Broadway.

-Another issue is that the Toys "R" Us sign is exempt from but way beyond the bylaws.
-The BowMac sign itself is 215% too tall and 1823% larger than the allowed area; the Toys "R" Us billboard covers roughly three quarters of this space.
+The sign's heritage status allows it to exist as an exception far beyond the limits of city bylaws: the sign itself is 215% the permitted height and 1823% larger than the allowed area.

-A third criticism is that the addition of the Toys "R" Us sign to the original BowMac sign compromises its heritage value.

 Suggestions that the sign was an earthquake hazard and that it was going to make too much noise and light pollution were addressed; the site was deemed to be acceptably earthquake-resistant, and the power was restricted between 10pm and 4am.